RocketCommunicationsInc/Full-Stack-Developer-Coding-Challenge/README.md

 * A registration/login page
 * A main page that displays contact and alert information in a clean, user-friendly format

-Because this position requires familiarity with web components, we would like you to refer to our Astro UX Design site (https://astrouxds.com/) for this project.
-You may work with the web components directly, or build your own.
-We also encourage you to utilize our CSS-only library to better match Astro styling.
+Because this position requires familiarity with web components, we would like you to use a web component library either of your own choice or Astro’s own web component library (https://github.com/RocketCommunicationsInc/astro/blob/main/packages/web-components/README.md).
+We recommend reviewing the Astro UX Design site (https://astrouxds.com/) for this project particularly if you opt to use another web component library.

-Refer to the section *Astro Storybook and Sample Apps* at this link to get more details about Astro components, and to see several sample apps that may provide you with inspiration (https://astrouxds.com/getting-started/developers/).
+Refer to the section *Astro Storybook and Sample Apps* at this link to get more details about Astro components, and to see several sample apps that may provide you with inspiration (https://astro-stencil.netlify.app/?path=/story/astro-uxds-welcome-start-here--page).

 ## Requirements